 But seriously, will there be microtransactions?

-CD Projekt says no. The E3 2018 trailer contains a little Easter egg on the topic.
+Well, not in the singleplayer part of the game, anyway.
+The E3 2018 trailer contains a little Easter egg on the topic.
 (Enlarge the image and read the red text, in which CD Projekt responds to the question: "In a single player role-playing game?
 Are you nuts?")

 Can you mod Cyberpunk 2077?